-(d) Clustering ratio.
-This appears largely different from the above variations.
-The rates of both background and clustering seismicity are both high along the Ryukyu Trench, but clustering ratio changes dramatically.
-The clustering ratio is high in western part but very low on the eastern part.
-In the northwestern inland areas, the background seismicity rate is much lower than in the northeastern subregion, but higher clustering ratio implies that it is not so easy to have an earthquake inside, but that, once a large earthquake occurs, it is followed by a large number of aftershocks with very high probability.
+[40] 4.
+The clustering ratio appears largely differentiated from the above variations.
+The rates of both background and clustering seismicity are both high along the Ryukyu Trench, although the clustering ratio changes dramatically.
+The clustering ratio is high in the western part but very low in the eastern part.
+In the northwestern inland areas, the background seismicity rate is much lower than in the northeastern subregion, although a higher clustering ratio implies that it is not so easy to have an earthquake inside, but that, once a large earthquake occurs, it is followed by a large number of aftershocks with very high probability.
 Furthermore, the asperities of the fault are expected to be in the region of the low clustering ratio but next to the high background and high clustering ratio [cf. Ogata, 2004].
 These features should be considered for the evaluation of the losses caused by future earthquakes.
-The seismicity in the southwest inland region is less clustering, but still shows the similar feature.
-This difference from the northwest inland region may be caused by the geological properties of regional crustal materials, as shown in Figure 1.
+Seismicity in the southwest inland region shows less clustering, but still shows a similar feature.
+The difference between this and the northwest inland region may be caused by the geological properties of regional crustal materials, as shown in Figure 1.